-Eckerd students spend their weekends on South Beach (located less than a mile from campus) doing everything from water sports to sunset cruises.
+Eckerd students spend their weekends on South Beach doing everything from water sports to sunset cruises.
 And why not?
-There are sweet discounts for college students on paddleboarding, water skiing, as well as the gear you need for a camping trip to Crystal River or Hook Island.
+There are sweet discounts for college students on paddleboarding and water skiing, as well as the gear you need for a camping trip to Crystal River or Hook Island.

 5. Florida Atlantic University (Florida)

 Love the water?
 You’ll love Florida Atlantic’s main campus at Boca Raton, Florida, located just minutes away from some of Florida’s most beautiful beaches. 🤩

 The Spanish River Beach is just 10 minutes from campus and is perfect for getting your fill of sun and surf.
 Watersports fans, don’t miss out on Red Reef Park, which is the ideal spot for snorkeling.

 The area is also well-known for its beautiful network of boardwalks where gulls and seabirds gather and a shaded dining area to sit back and enjoy pizza with your group.

 Florida Atlantic has an excellent oceanography institute where you can study different aspects of marine life — from coral reef and estuary studies to marine mammal rescue and rehabilitation.

 💰 Cost of Attendance (per year): $5,642 (in-state), $19,642 (out-of-state)

 6. University of Rhode Island (Rhode Island)